Russia taking 'operational pause' in Ukraine, analysts say

 Even as the fighting continued, the British Defense Ministry said it thinks Russia’s military is “reconstituting” its forces.
 A ministry intelligence assessment issued Thursday said the heavy shelling along the front line in Donetsk is likely intended to secure previous Russian gains.

-The British ministry noted a new law under consideration the Russian parliament to give the government special economic powers amid the war.
+Ukraine said Russia also fired two missiles targeting a Moldovan-flagged oil tanker in the Black Sea, setting it ablaze.

-The law would allow “Russia to avoid acknowledging it is engaged in a war or its failure to overcome Ukraine’s military that was outnumbered and outgunned,” the ministry said.
+Ukraine’s southern military command said the strike hit the Millennial Spirit, which carried over 500 tons of diesel fuel.
+Ukrainian officials said one missile struck the ship, while the other went wide.
+Social media images showed smoke rising off the coast of Odesa on Thursday morning.

-Jon Gambrell in Lyiv, Ukraine, and Cara Anna in Kharkiv, Ukraine, contributed to this story.
+Francesca Ebel in Kramatorsk, Ukraine, Jon Gambrell in Lviv, Ukraine, and Cara Anna in Kharkiv, Ukraine, contributed to this story.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine